Teaching Reading Fluency in Structured Literacy

 Fluency in Structured Literacy

-Structured Literacy programs—like Slingerland, Orton-Gillingham, and similar approaches—emphasize explicit, systematic teaching of phonology, orthography, and morphology.
+Structured Literacy programs—like Slingerland (based on Orton-Gillingham), and similar approaches—emphasize explicit, systematic teaching of phonology, orthography, and morphology.
 Fluency fits naturally into this model:

 • Accuracy is built through direct phonics instruction.